Park Towers (Tijuana)

 Park Towers by the Sea are a set of four residential highrise buildings in Tijuana, Baja California, Mexico.
 Located in the Playas de Tijuana area of the city, Park Towers are the first prominent fixtures on the metropolitan Tijuana coastline north of Rosarito Beach.
 Upon completion of the first tower, the complex became the 10th tallest buildings in the city.

 History

 Park Towers were developed as a luxury residence.

 Design

 The towers are residential buildings with a modern style.
 They are composed primarily of glass and reinforced concrete.
+The towers originally consisted of 2 residential buildings which are white in color.
+A third and fourth building are currently under construction.
+These new buildings have a new modern exterior design which distinguishes them from the original 2 towers.